Ethnicity: Kadazan-Dusun, Chinese, Bajau, Malay, Bugis, Murut

 Religion/s: Animism, Islam, Christianity, Buddhism, Taoism, Confucianism

-Most of Sabah’s more than 3 million people can be considered as minorities within the context of the whole country, since they are for the most part non-Malay and are either indigenous (more than 60%), Chinese (about 20%) or from ethnic groups originating from southern Philippines, Indonesia or other parts of Malaysia.
-Some of the largest minorities are the Kadazan-Dusun (about 25%), Bajau (15%), and Murut (3%).
+Most of Sabah’s more than 3.5 million people can be considered as minorities within the context of the whole country, since they are for the most part non-Malay and are either indigenous (approximately 60 per cent), Chinese (about 9.1 per cent) or from ethnic groups originating from southern Philippines, Indonesia or other parts of Malaysia.
+Some of the largest minorities are the Kadazan-Dusun (about 17.8 per cent), Bajau (14 per cent), and Murut (3.2 per cent).
 These are in fact broad categories, with for example 13 main languages spoken within the Kadazan-Dusun grouping.
 About 500,000 people speak languages from four indigenous language families: Bajau, Dusunic, Murutic or Paitanic.
-Less than 10 per cent are ethnic Malays.
+Around 5.7 per cent are ethnic Malays.

-There is a great diversity within these numerous indigenous and other minority groups.
-The Kadazun-Dusun, for example, traditionally lived in longhouses and planted rice on the fertile hills and plains of Sabah, as well as conducting some nomadic slash-and-burn agriculture.
+There is a great diversity within these numerous indigenous and other minority communities.
+The Kadazun-Dusun, for example, traditionally lived in longhouses and planted rice on the fertile hills and plains of Sabah, as well as conducting some nomadic swidden or shifting agriculture.
 A majority of Kadazun-Dusun are now Catholics or animists, and some have converted to Islam, but some of their ancestral animistic beliefs are maintained in festivals such as the Pesta Kaamatan, or Harvest Festival.
 Younger generations have moved away from many of these traditions and some occupy prominent professional posts.

 The vast majority of Bajau are Muslims, and like the Kadazun-Dusun are a grouping of distinct ethnic groups who share related linguistic and cultural origins.
 They were, until very recently, a nomadic, seafaring people, possibly originating from the southern Philippines, who are sometimes referred to as Sea Gypsies, practically living on their boats, the lepa-lepa.
 This traditional way of life has for the most part disappeared as many now live in settlements on the west coast, particularly around Mengkabong and Tempasuk.